Mathih13/NotificationQueue/README.md

 ```javascript
 let queue = new NotifyQueue({ styleSheet: 'myStyles.css' });
 ```
-*You may look at the css file in this project to see class names and IDs used in the HTML*
+*You may look at the example.css file in this project to see class names and IDs used in the HTML*

 ### Creating Notifications
 Once the queue is set up it is possible to add notifications to it.
 A notification is created by calling NotifyQueue's function *notify*, and supplying options in its parameter object.